 Here’s a fun Preschool Farmers Market Dramatic Play Investigation Station.
 We used this activity with our orchard theme, but it would totally work for a health, nutrition, or farm theme too.
-Talk about versatile, right?
+Talk about versatility, right?

 The little guy and I had so much fun this week with our Farmers Market Dramatic Play Investigation Station.
-And let me tell you, this one was more or less an every day thing.
+And let me tell you, this one was more or less an everyday thing.
 It never actually got put away.

 He loves pretend play.
 And why not?
 He gets to combine several things that he enjoys into one fun, educational activity.
 We used his cash register, play money, and of course lots of stuff from our pretend kitchen too.

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.